Best Ergonomic Office Chairs for Back Pain (2026)

 If primary pain is thoracic / upper back / between shoulder blades

 → Herman Miller Embody.
-Pixelated back supports the whole spine vertically, not just lumbar. [src1, src6]
+Pixelated back supports the whole spine vertically, not just lumbar.
+No competitor matches thoracic support. [src1, src6]

-If user frequently uses laptop / phone / tablet at desk
+If user frequently uses laptop, phone, or tablet at desk (forward-leaning posture)

 → Steelcase Gesture.
-360-degree arms accommodate forward-leaning device-hold positions where Leap V2 leaves your arms unsupported. [src1, src12]
+360-degree arms accommodate the device-hold positions where Leap V2 leaves your arms unsupported. [src1, src12]

 If primary pain is sciatica OR you run hot

-→ Herman Miller Aeron Size B OR Steelcase Karman Mesh.
+→ Herman Miller Aeron Size B (or Size A/C based on body size), or Steelcase Karman Mesh.
 Mesh eliminates heat and seat-edge pressure on the piriformis. [src6, src8, src11]

 If user is over 6'2" OR over 275 lbs

 → Steelcase Leap Plus (500 lb cap) or Size C Herman Miller Aeron (350 lb cap).
-Do NOT fit a Size B Aeron to a tall user. [src5, src6]
+Do NOT fit a Size B Aeron or standard Leap to a tall/heavy user — the lumbar lands in the wrong place and the frame fatigues faster.
+See also home/furniture/desk-chairs-big-tall/2026. [src5, src6]

 If user wants "set it and forget it" (no adjustment knobs)

 → Humanscale Freedom OR Steelcase Karman.
-Both auto-tune recline tension to body weight; no tension knob to misconfigure. [src6, src11]
+Both auto-tune recline tension to body weight; no tension knob to misconfigure.
+Trade-off: less precision for users who want manual control. [src6, src11]

 → Steelcase Leap V2 if budget allows; Branch Verve if cost-sensitive.
 Both cover the broadest pain patterns with the fewest compromises. [src1, src3, src12]